ohmpatel1997/basic-ecommerce/README.md

 ## How to run

 1. Clone the repository
-2. Run `docker-compose up` in the root directory
+2. Run `docker-compose up --build` in the root directory

 The above will start the http server on port 8080.
 You can access the server at http://localhost:8080